-- Production and uses are subject to hygiene requirements set out in Annex III to the Regulations, Section V, Chapter III, paragraph 4; and labelling requirements in Chapter IV. - This subtype can only be used in the manufacture of heat-treated, ready-to-eat products by approved establishments.
+Production and uses are subject to hygiene requirements set out in Annex III to the Regulations, Section V, Chapter III, paragraph 4; and labelling requirements in Chapter IV.

+This subtype can only be used in the manufacture of heat-treated, ready-to-eat products by approved establishments.
 Typical examples include cooked sausages such as frankfurters, and canned meat.

-3. Are there alternative terms used for MSM?
+What other terms are used by industry for MSM?

-'Baader meat' and '3mm meat' are among alternative terms used in industry to describe products of mechanical separation, often referring to the machinery brand used or the sieving aperture of the equipment.
+'Baader meat' and '3mm meat' are among alternative terms used by industry to describe products of mechanical meat separation, often referring to the machinery brand used or the sieving aperture of the equipment.
 Such terms often do not relate to the type of product produced and they are not defined in law.
-Products produced per the three cumulative criteria that determine whether a product is MSM must only be classified as 'mechanically separated meat' or 'MSM' and labelled appropriately.
+Products produced per the three cumulative criteria that determine whether a product is MSM must always be classified as 'mechanically separated meat' or 'MSM' and labelled appropriately.

-4. Are there any food safety concerns?
+Are there any food safety concerns associated with the production of MSM?